 The following essay topic analysis examines the Wharton MBA essays for the 2023-2024 admissions season.

-Wharton MBA Essay Topic Analysis 2019-2020
+Wharton MBA Essay Topic Analysis 2023-2024

-While the new second essay is dedicated to how one may, in turn, contribute to the school, it is still important to balance a sense of gain with giving here.
+While the second essay is dedicated to how one may, in turn, contribute to the school, it is still important to balance a sense of gain with giving here.
 It will require that applicants be very thoughtful and as concise as possible.
 For instance, if you are interested in consumer goods, do not limit your exploration of the topic to the idea that you would acquire knowledge individually, e.g. in taking a particular course; instead, consider how you may get involved in organizing a conference or bringing a speaker to campus so that you may share this knowledge with fellow students.
 The key is to define what you need to learn, and integrating a sense of individual growth balanced with knowledge sharing, so that you may be seen as part of a community.
 Also consider what clubs and activities could help you grow on a professional level—e.g. how would you learn to motivate others by organizing a specific event?

 Given the narrow word limit for this response, reapplicants will want to offer a straightforward account of the specific steps they’ve taken to strengthen their applications since last applying to Wharton.
 Candidates should aim to be as exhaustive as possible as they cover improved quantitative records, enhanced professional qualifications, efforts to become more familiar with the Wharton MBA program, and other ways they’ve worked to become a stronger applicant this season.